Scoop: Coming Up on a Rebroadcast of THE GOLDBERGS on ABC - Wednesday, September 16, 2020

 From This Author TV Scoop

-- Scoop: Coming Up on TOWN HALL WITH PRESIDENT DONALD TRUMP on ABC - Tuesday, September 15, 2020
+- Scoop: Upcoming Guests on THE TONIGHT SHOW WITH JIMMY FALLON - 9/2 - 9/8

-- Scoop: Coming Up on a Rebroadcast of MODERN FAMILY on ABC - Tuesday, September 15, 2020
+- Scoop: Coming Up on a New Episode of CELEBRITY FAMILY FEUD on ABC - Thursday, September 24, 2020

-- Scoop: Coming Up on a Rebroadcast of LABOR OF LOVE on FOX - Saturday, September 12, 2020
+- Scoop: Upcoming Guests on LATE NIGHT WITH SETH MEYERS 9/1 - 9/8